 Joint account debt transfers to the survivor.
 If the deceased held a joint personal loan, the surviving account holder is responsible for the full outstanding balance – not half of it.
 This can come as a shock if the loan balance is significant.
 Contact the Tesco Bank team as early as possible if you are in this situation.

-ISA Additional Permitted Subscription has a time limit.
-The APS allowance for surviving spouses and civil partners is not open-ended.
-The rules set a deadline after which the allowance cannot be claimed.
-Ask Tesco Bank specifically about this on your first call so you do not inadvertently miss it.
+ISA APS has a deadline.
+The Additional Permitted Subscription allowance for surviving spouses and civil partners is not open-ended.
+The deadline is three years from the date of death, or 180 days from the date of estate administration – whichever is later.
+Confirm the deadline with the Estates Team on your first call so you do not inadvertently miss it.

 If you are also closing a Tesco Clubcard, that is a separate process handled by a different team (Tesco Clubcard, not Tesco Bank).
 For details on closing a Clubcard, transferring points, and the Tesco Mobile process, see our combined guide to notifying Tesco when someone dies.